July 27, 2011

 Selangor state exco member Datuk Hasan Ali of PAS has defended Wednesday night’s raid by the State Religious Department (JAIS) on the Damansara Utama Methodist Church.
 “We found evidence of proselytisation towards Muslims,” he said in a statement Thursday.
 “We carried out the raid after receiving information that there were Muslims who attended a breaking-of-fast event at the church.
 Update HERE.

-(Hat tip to FamilySecurityMatters)
+UK (Hat tip to FamilySecurityMatters)

 A family of albino Muslims in Coventry are being terrorised by bigots because their daughter married a man from another religion and converted to Christianity.
 The so-called “honour” retribution has included smashed windows at their Edgwick home, vandalised cars and death threats.